Bahawalpur Punjab, Pakistan Travel Guide

 Beyond visa costs, no different entry fee at immigration.

-Present passport, approved visa, and supporting documents upon arrival.
+Present passport, approved visa, and additional documents upon arrival.

 Cholistan Desert, Derawar Fort: Registration or NOC needed for extensive travel.